Feature #2421

 which implies that there is a conflict between the Python multiprocessing and OpenMP.
 This also explains why this does not show up on Mac OS X, since Mac OS X does not support OpenMP.

-#32 Updated by Knödlseder Jürgen almost 6 years ago
+#32 Updated by Knödlseder Jürgen over 6 years ago

 • Status changed from Feedback to In Progress